Qatar national football team: 2000–2010

-They made it to the quarter-finals of the 2000 Asian Cup despite finishing 3rd in their group, but lost to China in their quarter-final confrontation.
+They made it to the quarter-finals of the 2000 AFC Asian Cup despite finishing 3rd in their group, but lost to China in their quarter-final confrontation.

 They reached the final qualifying round again in 2001 but were defeated by Bora Milutinovic's China team, who topped the section to progress to their first FIFA World Cup.
-Frenchman Philippe Troussier took the manager's job after the 2002 World Cup in Korea and Japan, but was unsuccessful in both the 2004 Asian Cup and the qualifying campaign for the 2006 World Cup in Germany.
+Frenchman Philippe Troussier took the manager's job after the 2002 FIFA World Cup in Korea and Japan, but was unsuccessful in both the 2004 AFC Asian Cup and the qualifying campaign for the 2006 FIFA World Cup in Germany.

 Troussier was sacked after the World Cup qualifying campaign, and under Bosnian Džemaludin Mušović, the team won the Gulf Cup in 2004 and the under 23 teams' Asian Games gold in 2006.
-Mušović stepped down after Qatar only earned two points from three matches in the 2007 Asian Cup.
+Mušović stepped down after Qatar only earned two points from three matches in the 2007 AFC Asian Cup.

-The job of coaching the team in qualifying for the 2010 World Cup fell to Jorge Fossati, who led the team throughout the first and second AFC rounds up to the third round.
+The job of coaching the team in qualifying for the 2010 FIFA World Cup fell to Uruguayan head coach Jorge Fossati, who led the team throughout the first and second AFC rounds up to the third round.
 After leaving them at the top of their group with only two played matches, Fossati had to undergo stomach surgery.
 Subsequently, the Qatar Football Association ended their cooperation with him in September 2008, as the QFA claimed he needed too long to recover from surgery.
 Bruno Metsu was called up for the job, but Qatar failed to qualify after finishing fourth in their qualifying group.